National Assembly (Azerbaijan)

+The constitutional amendments of 2016 allow the president to dissolve parliament.

 History

 Azerbaijan Democratic Republic (1918–1920)

 Following the Russian Revolution in February 1917, a special committee consisting of deputies from Transcaucasian State Duma was created.
 In November, Transcaucasian Commissariat was created as the first government of independent Transcaucasia.
 The Sejm made up of representatives of three nations did not have a solid political platform as each nation looked after its own interests.
 This subsequently led to the dissolution of the Sejm on 25 May 1918.

-On 27 May, 44 Muslim deputies of the Sejm gathered in Tbilisi and established Azerbaijan National Council to form the government of Azerbaijan.
+On 27 May, 44 Muslim deputies of the Sejm gathered in Tbilisi and established the Azerbaijan National Council to form the government of Azerbaijan.
 Mammad Emin Rasulzade was elected its chairman.
 On 28 May, the National Council passed a resolution proclaiming the independence of Azerbaijan Democratic Republic.
 On 16 June, the National Council and the Azerbaijani government moved to Ganja.
 At the seventh session of the council in Ganja chaired by Mammad Emin Rasulzade, it was decided to dissolve the council and transfer all legislative and executive power to the interim government of Azerbaijan headed by Fatali Khan Khoyski.
 Once the government was established, Azerbaijani was made the official state language.
 One of the priorities of the government before moving to Baku was to liberate Baku from Centrocaspian Dictatorship then in control of the city which took place on 15 September 1918.
-On 16 November when the National Council reconvenes and on 19 November, Rasulzade announces that all nationalities of Azerbaijan will be represented in the Azerbaijani Parliament to consist of 120 deputies.
+On 16 November the National Council reconvened and on 19 November, Rasulzade announced that all nationalities of Azerbaijan will be represented in the Azerbaijani Parliament to consist of 120 deputies.

 Therefore, basing on 24 thousand representatives of nationalities of Azerbaijan, the Azerbaijani parliament made up of 80 Muslims, 21 Armenians, 10 Russians, 1 German, and 1 Jew was established on 29 November and convened on 7 December 1918.
 Thus, the first session of the parliament took place in the building of former Zeynalabdin Tagiyev Russian Muslim School located on present-day Istiglaliyyat Street of Baku and was chaired by Rasulzade.
 Alimardan Topchubashov was elected the Speaker of the Parliament, Hasanbey Agayev – Deputy Speaker.

 By the end of 1919, there were 11 various political party factions in the parliament represented by 96 deputies.
 During its 17-month existence, the parliament held 145 sessions with the last session being convened on 27 April 1920 on the eve of the Russian occupation of Azerbaijan.
 A total of 270 resolutions were sponsored, 230 of which were passed.
 Parliamentary delegations of Azerbaijan signed several friendship treaties with Turkey, Iran, Great Britain, and the US and a defense pact with Georgia; attended Paris Peace Conference several times requesting recognition from Western countries.
 In January 1920, Azerbaijan Democratic Republic was de facto recognized by the Peace Conference.